 Music Supervisor Craig Wedren

-The short lived Gorgeous Ladies of Wrestling television spectacle from the 1980’s have been perfectly recreated on Netflix in all of its 80’s glory.
-This comedy does a wonderful job of knowing exactly what it is with its teased hair, loud colors, and fist pumping music that would make Quiet Riot proud.
+The short-lived Gorgeous Ladies of Wrestling television spectacle from the 1980’s have been perfectly recreated on Netflix in all of its 80’s glory.

 Music Supervisor Adrian Younge and Composer Ali Shaheed Muhammad